Glossary

 GraphQL

 A query language and runtime for APIs that enables clients to request only the data they need, offering more flexibility and efficiency compared to traditional REST APIs.
+Used by some DipDup datasources and by Hasura.

 handler